-- 5.7.4 Pass the cable through one of the cord anchorage points on the back frame and connect the wires Brown to L Blue to N and Green/Yellow to the earth connector on the input terminal block.
+- 5.7.4 Pass the cable through the cord anchorage and connect the wires Brown to L Blue to N and Green/Yellow to the earth connector on the input terminal block.
 Arrange the wires so that should the cable slip the anchorage the current carrying conductors become taut before the earthing conductor. - 5.7.5 Securely tighten all terminal screws and arrange the cable with slack between the anchor and the terminal block.
-Tighten the cord anchorage securing screw. - 5.7.6 Neatly arrange the external cable in such a way that unrestricted opening of the controls fascia is possible without strain on the cable. - 5.7.7 External controls may be wired from terminals 1 and 3 of the controls terminal block (after removing the factory fitted link).
+Tighten the cord anchorage. - 5.7.6 Neatly arrange the external cable in such a way that unrestricted opening of the controls fascia is possible without strain on the cable. - 5.7.7 External controls may be wired from terminals 1 and 3 of the controls terminal block (after removing the factory fitted link).
 If a neutral is needed use terminal N.

-If required pass this cable through the spare cord anchorage point.
+If required pass this cable through the same cord anchorage.